Last Updated on November 8, 2023 by Maryam Siddiqui

 Every year, more and more expats choose to relocate to Portugal.
 One of the main reasons: the cost of living in Portugal!

-Besides being one of the safest countries in the world, having beautiful landscapes and high quality of life, Portugal is cheap.
-But we don’t mean it in a bad way.
-This amazing south European country offers outstanding standards for a very low cost.
+Besides being one of the safest countries in the world, having beautiful landscapes and high quality of life, Portugal is affordable.
+Aren’t you surprised?
+This fantastic south European country offers outstanding standards for a very low cost.

 But really, what is the cost of living in Portugal?
 How much do you need per month?
 Is it expensive to rent a house?
 How does it compare with other countries?
 In this article, we’re going to answer all these questions.
 So stay tuned!